Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Additional Analyses

 Table~\ref{tab:full_para} examines the sensitivity of \modelname to the hyperparameter $\alpha$.
-Figure~\ref{fig:hyper_combine} shows that training remains robust for $\alpha \leq 0.4$, whereas excessively large values slow convergence and degrade benchmark performance.
-Across both the trajectory plots and the benchmark summary, $\alpha=0.2$ provides the strongest overall trade-off, so we adopt it as the default setting in the main experiments.
+Figure~\ref{fig:hyper_combine} shows that training remains robust for $\alpha \leq 0.4$; excessively large values slow convergence and degrade benchmark performance.
+Across both the trajectory plots and the benchmark summary, $\alpha=0.2$ gives the strongest overall trade-off among the tested values, so it is the default setting in the main experiments.
+The clipping range remains fixed at $\varphi=2$ throughout these experiments, and a full $\varphi$ sweep is left to future work.